stockphrase/no-silo/content/courses/writing-2/quarterly-review.md

 1. Thinking about your experience of the class as a whole, what have you learned?
 2. Was there something you expected to learn, but didn't?
 3. Are there specific things you would like to work on in the winter term?
-4. What is your biggest struggle as a writer and student?
+4. What do you struggle with as a writer and student?

 ## III.
 Review your participation